 One of the interesting things about bleeding hearts is that they move into dormancy quite early.
 As soon as summer hits they will start towards dormancy.
 In regions with cool weather through much of the year, the plants may bloom longer.
 In most areas, not much after the flowers dissappear and the air temperatures remain in the 80's, the leaves will start to turn yellow as the nutrients return to the roots.
 As soon as it is dormant you can cut the stems back to the soil.

-Why may early dormancy a good thing?
-You can always plant other blooming annuals near the base of the bleeding heart to fill the space, so the garden can have the benefit of additional blooms for the rest of the year.
+Why early dormancy may be a good thing?
+You can cut the plants back and being careful with the roots, you can plant other blooming annuals near the base of the bleeding heart to fill the space.
+Then the garden can have the benefit of additional blooms for the rest of the year.

 Bleeding hearts can become quite large within a few years.
 They can be several feet across.
 If you find they have outgrown their space, you can divide them.